antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 reasons you didn't become a manager in first place. **At some point you may sense you aren't learning as much as you did in the past.
 That's a warning signal for
 me: things have to change**.

-I take very seriously my happiness when working.
-So I don't try to push myself too much to do things which generates too much frustration on me.
-This works surprisingly well because **the principal role allows a lot of flexibility**.
-Some days I may do a PoC, others write a blog post to evangelize about some best practices at the company level, attend meetings, review Pull Requests, focus more in projects which are healthier, etc.

 **Give you some space to experiment and do things which really motivates you** is essential to be successful in the long term.
 They may be not the most urgent